prOttonicFusion/spectrograph/README.md

-# movie-colors
+# Movie Spectrograph
-Extract the primary color of each frame in a video file
+Visualize video files as spectrums consisting of the primary colors of each frame

 ## Prerequisites
 Video analysis script: